micropython/micropython/docs/library/utime.rst

-:mod:`time` -- time related functions
+:mod:`utime` -- time related functions
 =====================================

-.. module:: time
+.. module:: utime
    :synopsis: time related functions

-The ``time`` module provides functions for getting the current time and date, and for sleeping.
+The ``utime`` module provides functions for getting the current time and date, and for sleeping.

 Functions